What You Need To Know About The Central Park Five

 The case emerged at a time when race relations in New York City were dire.

 Picture New York in the year 1989.
 On one hand, Wall Street was exploding, and the rich were thriving.
 On the other, the crack epidemic was raging.
-There were 2,000 murders a year citywide — and the majority of the victims were people of color.
-The city was polarized along racial lines.
+There were 2,000 murders a year citywide — and the majority of the victims were people of colour.
+The city was polarised along racial lines.

 “This is the cauldron in which the Central Park jogger narrative emerged,” professor Natalie Byfield, a former reporter at the NY Daily News, told 20/20.